nyatla/NyARToolkit-for-Processing/README.EN.md

 * MultiMarker class (MultiMarker.java)
 This class can handle some NyId marker and AR marker at the same time.

 * MultiNft class (MultiNft.java)
 This class can handle some NFT targets.

 ## Other

 * Files compatibility with ARToolKit
 NyARToolkit can read all files of ARToolKit5.
 * Camera caliblarion
 NyARToolkit supports 2 Camera calibration file format.
 ARToolkit format and OpenCV format.
 ARToolkit can not create the files.
 It is necessary to create by tools of ARToolkit or OpenCV .
-* How to make your AR marker.
+* How to make your AR marker
 NyARToolKit can use anyimage file as AR-Marker.
 You can use the ARToolKit format patt, but NyARToolkit has not generator.
 * How to make your NFT target
 You can use the sketch "nftFileGen".
 It can make NFT target files from an image file.